a4med1/-M2/README.md

 a cli interface for the language. basically a REPL
 *** ability for modules to add options easliy for dubugging in the future or as a way to easily create api's where worrying about the api itself can come later.
 ***
+option to set the environment to development on a running production systems for emergencies. it will mirror all globals that are needed in the program in a dev copy live so one can work on them and confirm before deploying
+****